A mild illness is usually not a reason to delay vaccinations. Your doctor can help you decide which vaccines your child can still receive safely.

 It is not recommended to give your child pain or fever reducers before vaccination, but it is okay to give a non-aspirin pain reliever after the appointment as long as your doctor approves.
 Giving these medications before vaccination can interfere with the immune response.

 Vaccines do not make a mild illness worse.
-A child’s immune system can respond to millions of antigens every day.
+A child’s immune system can respond to thousands of antigens every day.
 Antigens are things like bacteria and viruses that cause your child’s body to produce antibodies against them.
 Vaccines have only a tiny fraction of the antigens that children encounter on a daily basis.
 So, the immune system can handle getting vaccines to build immunity to diseases and fight minor illnesses at the same time.

 Vaccines do not make symptoms of illness worse—though they may cause mild side effects, like a mild fever or soreness or swelling where the shot was given.
 To help with discomfort from these side effects, put a cool, wet washcloth on the sore area or ask your child’s doctor about using pain- or fever-reducing medicine.